CYglume/fireRunSeverity/Python/README.md

   7. Save file as `.credential.json` under folder `fireRunSeverity/Python/geeFetch`

 # Operation

+- Make sure the fire perimeter data (.shp) is located in `fireRunSeverity/data/fireruns/(aoi_name)/input` for the algorithm to get the input data

-For simple usage, one can just operate algorithms on Jupyter notebooks located in the [notebook folder](/geeFetch/notebook/), where the code was mainly tested and will be later integrated into `geeFetch/main.py`.
+- For simple usage, one can just operate algorithms on Jupyter notebooks located in the [notebook folder](/geeFetch/notebook/), where the code was mainly tested and will be later integrated into `geeFetch/main.py`.

-Always select the Python under the virtual environment (`%VENV_PATH%`) you set up [here](#install-poetry-for-package-management) as the default Python engine no matter you are using Jupyter notebook or command prompt.

 The `force` option was set as `True` in `ee.Authenticate` to ensure reproducibility.
 You can change the option to `False` so that login won't be necessary every time on the same computer.

 ## Login process in `ee.Authenticate()`
 After `ee.Authenticate()` is activated, login website will prompt up for google account login.
 Use the account that has [GEE project setup](#gee-project-setup).
 Follow the instruction to grant all access for the app (i.e. Python API), and paste the generated token back to the command promt or Jupyter notebook being operated.

+---

-## Everytime setup
+## Everytime setup (For `Poetry`)
+(**For `Poetry` package management**) Always select the Python under the virtual environment (`%VENV_PATH%`) you set up [here](#install-poetry-for-package-management) as the default Python engine no matter you are using Jupyter notebook or command prompt.

 - Add virtual env of poetry to PATH temporarily
   - `set PATH=%userprofile%/mapGee/Scripts/;%PATH%`